Drell-Yan lepton-pair production: $q_T$ resummation at N$^3$LL accuracy and fiducial cross sections at N$^3$LO

-The functions $g^{(n)}$ are singular when $\alpha_S\tL=\pi/\beta_0$ (where $\beta_0$ is the one-loop coefficient of the QCD $\beta$ function) which correspond to the region of transverse-momenta of the order of the scale of the Landau pole of the QCD coupling or $b^{-1}\sim \Lambda_{QCD}$.
+The function ${\cal G}$ is singular when $\alpha_S\tL=\pi/\beta_0$ (where $\beta_0$ is the one-loop coefficient of the QCD $\beta$ function) which corresponds to the region of transverse-momenta of the order of the scale of the Landau pole of the QCD coupling or $b^{-1}\sim \Lambda_{QCD}$.
 This signals that a truly non-perturbative (NP) region is approached and perturbative results (including resummed ones) are not reliable.
-In this region a model for NP QCD effects, which has to include a regularization of the singularity of the $g^{(n)}$ functions, is necessary.
+In this region a model for NP QCD effects, which has to include a regularization of the singularity of the function ${\cal G}$, is necessary.
 In our calculation we explicitly implemented the so-called {\itshape Minimal Prescription}\,\cite{Catani:1996yz,Laenen:2000de,Kulesza:2002rh} which has the advantage to regularize the Landau singularity in resummed calculations {\itshape without} introducing {\itshape higher-twist} power-suppressed contributions of the type $\mathcal{O}(\Lambda_{QCD}/Q)$.
 Power-suppressed contributions can certainly be relevant at very small transverse-momentum ($q_T\sim \Lambda_{QCD}$) and should be eventually included, taking into account the delicate interplay with the leading-twist term, in order to correctly describe the experimental data in that region.
-In this Letter we have included the NP contribution in the form of a NP form factor $S_{NP}=\exp\{-g_{NP}b^2\}$ with $g_{NP} = 0.6$~GeV$^2$, which multiplies the perturbative form factor $\exp\{{\cal G}(\alpha_S,\tL)\}$, leaving a more detailed analysis of the inclusion of the power-suppressed NP contribution to future work.
+In this Letter we have included the NP contribution in the form of a NP form factor $S_{NP}=\exp\{-g_{NP}\,b^2\}$ with $g_{NP} = 0.6$~GeV$^2$\,\footnote{This value is of the same order of the ones typically fitted in the literature, see e.g.\ Refs.\,\cite{Kulesza:2002rh,Konychev:2005iy,Guzzi:2013aja}.} which multiplies the perturbative form factor $\exp\{{\cal G}(\alpha_S,\tL)\}$, leaving a more detailed analysis of the inclusion of the power-suppressed NP contribution to future work.

-Finally the finite component $[d \hat\sigma^{({\rm fin.})}_{a_1a_2\to l_3l_4}]$ has to be evaluated starting from the usual fixed-order perturbative truncation of the partonic cross section and subtracting the expansion of the resummed part at the same perturbative order:
+Finally the finite component $d \sigma^{({\rm fin.})}_{a_1a_2\to l_3l_4}$ has to be evaluated starting from the usual fixed-order perturbative truncation of the partonic cross section and subtracting the expansion of the resummed part at the same perturbative order (see Eq.\,(\ref{partXS2})):